 Next morning we returned to the same place, but this time for the visitors center (official site).

-I’ve seen footage of Nubean Ibex coming to Mitzpe Ramon in search of food.
+I’ve seen footage of Nubian Ibex coming to Mitzpe Ramon in search of food.
 They open garbage cans and eat whatever they find.
-Anyhow, it’s not uncommon to see Nubean Ibexes on the streets of Mitzpe Ramon.
+Anyhow, it’s not uncommon to see Nubian Ibexes on the streets of Mitzpe Ramon.
 So, drive slower than usual.